PandaSense/DataViewer/README.md

   10. Double click DataViewerLauncher.jar to load DataViewer for all of OS, and DataViewer.exe and DataViewer.bat belong for Windwows.

 # Configuration
-Usually you don't need to config DataViewer, you always can find config information in {user.home}/.dataviewer/ folder include database and normal setting etc.
+Usually you don't need to set DataViewer, but you always can find config information in {user.home}/.dataviewer/ folder include database and normal setting etc.

 # ScreenCapture